newideas-code/project-2/README.md

    ```bash
    cd project-2
    ```
 3. **Ensure Node.js is installed:** This project requires Node.js to run.
 Download and install it from [https://nodejs.org/](https://nodejs.org/) if you haven't already.

 ## Usage Guide

-This project performs a simple addition operation.
-To run the code:
+This project performs a simple addition operation using the `index.js` file and provides a demonstration using `demo.js`.

+**To run `index.js`:**

 1. Open your terminal and navigate to the `project-2` directory.
 2. Run the `index.js` file using the command: